Efficient quantum state tomography with convolutional neural networks: Discussion

-\textbf{Discussion.} Motivated by the proven superior representation capabilities of CNNs \cite{Levine2019}, we explored the application of two different CNN architectures to NN-QST tasks, i.e.\ the reconstruction of pure and mixed quantum states.
+Motivated by the proven superior representation capabilities of CNNs \cite{Levine2019}, we explored the application of two different CNN architectures to NN-QST tasks, i.e.\ the reconstruction of pure and mixed quantum states.
 We especially found the autoregressive CNN to be extremely versatile, due to its great expressivity, exact sampling and stability during training.
 For a broad range of experimentally relevant scenarios, including pure and dephased ground states, as well as steady states, we presented quantitative comparisons to traditional schemes.
 This showed a significant advantage over MLE or, for system sizes inaccessible to MLE, direct sampling of local observables from an IC-POVM dataset.
 Although we demonstrated the described properties on synthetic data, the method may be readily applied to real quantum simulation experiments.
+Once the quantum state has been successfully learned from experimental data, any linear or non-linear observable can be extracted from the resulting NQS representation.

 Like any variational approach, which benefits from restricting the state space to a representable subspace, this scheme is subject to potential bias.
 The effect of such bias intimately depends on the estimated observable, the approximated state, as well as the sample size, as discussed above.
-This makes it necessary to a priori validate the method to ensure generalization of a given model to the situation at hand.
+This makes it necessary to a priori validate the method to ensure generalization of a given model to the situation at hand, as we have done in this work for a range of experimentally motivated cases.

 We emphasize that the proposed method can harness the strengths of any variational function approximator, thus directly profiting from the rapid development of ever more expressive architectures in the machine learning community.
 New network architectures can only enhance the state space that is covered by NN-QST, motivating further research in this area.
 For future projects it would be interesting to compare many of the NN-QST schemes, to methods like shadow tomography \cite{Huang2020, Struchalin2020}, which explicitly claim superiority over NN-QST.